-1. Increase the resilience of the Member States, businesses and the EU as a whole

-2. Ensure the proper functioning of the EU internal market for ICT products and services

-3. Increase the global competitiveness of the EU companies operating in the ICT field.

-4. Approximate the laws, regulations and administrative provisions of the Member States which require security of network and information systems [or cybersecurity]
+- 1. Increase the resilience of the Member States, businesses and the EU as a whole - 2.
+Ensure the proper functioning of the EU internal market for ICT products and services - 3.
+Increase the global competitiveness of the EU companies operating in the ICT field. - 4.
+Approximate the laws, regulations and administrative provisions of the Member States which require cybersecurity